 Lexington, MA: D.C.
 Health and Company, (1992).
 Crosscurrents is a college writing text which includes authors such as Annie Dillard, James Baldwin, Joan Didion, and Alice Walker.
 The radio script, titled “Choices of the Heart,” was selected for inclusion.
 The script, co-authored with Peabody award-winner Lou Giansante, had previously been heard nationally on NPR’s “All Things Considered.”
 It aired on the 25th anniversary of the Cuban Missile Crisis.

-The Remaking of a City: Rochester, NY 1964-1984.
+The Remaking of a City: Rochester, NY 1964-1984

 City Mayor Thomas P. Ryan, Jr., said of the book: “I commend Mark Hare and Lou Buttino for their initiative and professional scholarship and hope all our community leaders and historians will be sure to read this remarkable account.”

-Esteemed City Historian Blake McKelvey endorsed the book, saying, “They (Buttino and Hare) have done an excellence job of research, tracking down down the activities and reporting the accomplishments of the varied groups involved in this important and controversial aspect of Rochester’s recent history.”
+Esteemed City Historian Blake McKelvey endorsed the book, saying, “They (Buttino and Hare) have done an excellent job of research, tracking down down the activities and reporting the accomplishments of the varied groups involved in this important and controversial aspect of Rochester’s recent history.”